Empress He (Han dynasty)

-Empress He (died 30 September 189), personal name unknown, posthumously known as Empress Lingsi, was an empress of the Eastern Han dynasty.
+Empress He (died 30 September 189 (Note: While Lady He's birth year was not recorded, her son Liu Bian was born in 173/6.
+Thus, her birth year should be in or before 161.)), personal name unknown, posthumously known as Empress Lingsi, was an empress of the Eastern Han dynasty.
 She was the second empress consort of Emperor Ling and the mother of Emperor Shao.
 After the death of Emperor Ling in 189, she became empress dowager when her young son, Liu Bian (Emperor Shao), became the new emperor.
 She was caught up in the conflict between her paternal half-brother, General-in-Chief He Jin, and the eunuch faction, who were both vying for power in the Han imperial court.
 After He Jin's assassination and the elimination of the eunuch faction, the warlord Dong Zhuo took advantage of the power vacuum to lead his forces into the imperial capital and seize control of the Han central government.
 Dong Zhuo subsequently deposed Emperor Shao, replaced him with Liu Xie (Emperor Xian) and had Empress Dowager He poisoned to death.